Jamesreinhardt222/comm-documentation-assignment/index.md

 ### Who is this guide for?
 {: .text-gamma }

 We created this guide for individuals who are new to online platforms.
-Slack's layout is not entirely intuitive for some people, and we hope to make navigating the site and all its features as painless as possible!
+Slack's layout is not intuitive for some people, and we hope to make navigating the site and all its features as enjoyable as possible.